Florence de Coccola

 Research Topics

-Narrativity and Expressive Writing: An Institutional Study in the Field of Social and Medical-Social Services
+Narrativity and Expressive Writing: An Institutional Study in the Field of Social and Medical-Social Work

-1. Area of focus and the perspective through which I approach it
+1. My area of focus and the perspective through which I approach it

-My research falls within the cognitive (expressive writing) and analytical (narrativity) approaches.
+My research falls within the fields of cognitive approaches (expressive writing) and analytical approaches (narrativity).

 2. The main approach that guides my work

-The approaches I examine are informed by psychoanalysis and Cognitive Behavioral Therapy (CBT).
+The approaches I am examining are informed by psychoanalysis and Cognitive Behavioral Therapy (CBT).
 The epistemological foundations will be grounded in theories of narrativity and expressive writing.

-Furthermore, a philosophical approach will complement this analysis, as will the necessary insights from linguistics and pedagogy.
+Furthermore, a philosophical approach will complement this reflection, as will the necessary insights from linguistics and pedagogy.
 The latter is made all the more possible through a discursive study of the subject.
-The “biographical narrative constitutes a professional discourse specifically focused on the relationship to oneself and to interpersonal skills.”
-Helping professionals work in fields where the relationship to oneself (and to others)” (Torterat, 2011) is expressed.
+The “biographical narrative constitutes a professional discourse specifically focused on the relationship to oneself and to interpersonal skills.
+Professionals in the helping professions practice occupations in which the relationship to oneself (and to others)” (Torterat, 2011) is expressed.

 3. My Areas of Research

-The topic I am discussing is observed through the work of professionals in the social and medical-social sectors who work in institutions, whether public or private (nonprofit organizations): senior managers, directors, department heads, and multidisciplinary teams (social workers, paramedical staff, psychologists, administrative staff, etc.).
+The topic I am discussing is examined through the lens of professionals in the social and medical-social sectors who work in institutions, whether public or private (nonprofit organizations): senior executives, directors, department heads, and multidisciplinary teams (social workers, paramedical staff, psychologists, administrative staff, etc.).